AndrewSRea/My_Learning_Port/Bootstrap/Customize/Sass/README.md

 ### Colors

-Next to the [Sass maps]() we have, <!-- link to Customize/Color, "Color Sass maps" header" --> theme colors can also be used as standalone variables, like `$primary`.
+Next to the [Sass maps](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Colors#color-sass-maps) we have, theme colors can also be used as standalone variables, like `$primary`.
 ```
 .custom-element {
     color: $gray-100;